CowSoftware/Z3R-redefined-readme/README.md

 Original snesrev repo that has been fully commented, refer to the [base](https://github.com/xander-haj/z3c) for this new repo.

+Old Readme from the SNESREV repo is available [here](https://github.com/CowSoftware/Z3R-redefined-readme/blob/main/OLD_README.md)

+For building instructions and, refer to [this wiki](https://github.com/snesrev/zelda3/wiki)

 ## Current changes

 - Fixed windscreen mode.